 6. Cornell University

 Cornell is the only Ivy League school, other than University of Pennsylvania, to offer an undergraduate business program.
-Cornell’s business program is split into three schools: the Charles H. Dyson School of Applied Economics and Management, the School of Hotel Administration, and the SC Johnson School of Business.
+Cornell’s business program divides into three schools: the Charles H. Dyson School of Applied Economics and Management, the School of Hotel Administration, and the SC Johnson School of Business.
 Most business undergraduates attend Dyson.
 Dyson offers many unique concentrations such as food industry management and agribusiness management that are perfect if you don’t plan on going down a typical business path.

 7. University of Michigan – Ross School of Business